 Lifelong Adherence to a Gluten-Free Diet

 After diagnosis, you should meet with a dietitian/nutritionist experienced with a gluten-free diet.
 This is a critical and important step in understanding how to eat nutritious and safe foods for your body.
-You may also wish to meet with a mental health professional or join a support group to help you address the psycho-social aspects of going gluten-free and coping with a chronic disease.
+You may also wish to meet with a mental health professional to help you address the psychosocial aspects of going gluten-free and coping with a chronic disease.

 You should see your physician three to six months after diagnosis to identify nutritional deficiencies, address symptoms you may still be experiencing, and confirm your adherence to a strict gluten-free diet.
 Your physician will determine the timing of your follow-up appointments.
 Once it is confirmed that you are doing well, an annual physical examination with follow-up blood testing is recommended.
 Antibody levels generally return to normal after 12 months on a gluten-free diet, although this can vary.